 Since the early tournaments in Finland in the mid 80's, Racketlon has grown significantly.
-From the first UK tournament in 2002, British Racketlon has developed from just 20 players to 410 unique players (playing a tournament in 2015).
-UK Racketlon growth is now arguably the fastest of any country in the world.
+From the first UK tournament in 2002, Racketlon in the UK has developed from just 20 players to 495 unique players (playing a tournament in 2016).
+UK Racketlon growth is amongst the fastest of any country in the world.
 This is not surprising considering the number of racket clubs, the length & breadth of the British Isles!
 Since 2006 Racketlon growth has continued apace, but perhaps our boldest move was to apply for and host the 2014 World Singles Championships.
 The event catalysed the UK Racketlon scene and in the seasons since we have seen an explosion of new venues and new tournament hosts.
+Since then, we have continued to innovate including in 2017 the development of the Super Series, a tour within a tour and a concept now also being replicated by the FIR on the World Tour.
 UK Racketlon has come a long way, but there is still quite a distance to go, but we seem to only be facing the exciting questions that while requiring work are all positively focussed on continuing our growth.

 The first UK Racketlon website